stephengaito/toolArchive/Readme.md

 3. LuaPosix
 4. LuaPPrint

-You will also need an ANSI-C compiler as well as a `make` command line tool.
+To download and install these packages, you will need wget, sudo/administrative privilages, an ANSI-C compiler as well as a `make` command line tool.

 You can install a copy of the required Lua extensions by typing:

 ```
-  ./instalLua
+  ./installingLua/instalLua
 ```